Tromatic Reflexxions

-Tromatic Reflexxions is the debut album by Von Südenfed.
-It was released on 21 May 2007 and entered the UK charts at No. 124.
+Tromatic Reflexxions is the debut studio album by Von Südenfed.
+It was released on 21 May 2007 through Domino Recording Company.
+It received generally favorable reviews from critics.
+It entered the UK charts at number 124.

 The project is a further collaboration between German electronic music outfit Mouse on Mars and Mark E. Smith of UK band the Fall (Smith had previously provided guest vocals on a Mouse on Mars single in 2005).
 It includes the singles "Fledermaus Can't Get It" and "The Rhinohead".